 The before and after results of Hitchcock’s arrival in St. Louis is staggering.
-When Davis Payne was fired, the Blues were 6-7-0; since Hitchcock stepped behind the bench they are 37-11-7.
-Hitchcock has given the Blues the proper wake-up call, and they are now leading the entire NHL with 93 points.
-If this success keeps up, he has to be Jack Adams favorite.
+When Davis Payne was fired, the Blues were 6-7-0; since Hitchcock stepped behind the bench they are 27-7-7.
+Hitchcock has given the Blues the proper wake-up call, and they are now fulfilling their potential.
+If this success keeps up, he has to be Jack Adams favorite, no?

 Trotz is doing it again.
-The Predators aren’t just competing for a playoff spot, though, as they are on a mission to hunt down first-round home-ice advantage.
-Trotz’s gang is 27-10-3 since Dec.
+The Predators aren’t just competing for a playoff spot, though, as they are on a mission to hunt down the division-leading Red Wings.
+Trotz’s gang is 20-7-2 since Dec.
 8 (a season-defining comeback in Columbus), as they continue to surge in the West.
 The Preds have faced adversity a few times this season, but Trotz has kept the team going in the right direction.

 Photo credit: Getty Images